 This free booklet is your guide to Florida’s freshwater fishing laws and regulations.
 The Florida Wildlife Code is the final authority on fishing laws (www.FLrules.org).
-The Florida Fish and Wildlife Conservation Commission (FWC) strives to ensure this information is accurate but assumes no liability for errors that may occur.
+The publisher strives to ensure this information is accurate but assumes no liability for errors that may occur.
 In addition, rules can change between publications.
-Contact the FWC if you have questions not adequately covered in this booklet; see Florida Fish & Wildlife Conservation Commission.
-This publication is valid from July 1, 2014, to June 30, 2015.
+Contact the Florida Fish and Wildlife Conservation Commission (FWC) if you have questions not adequately covered in this booklet.
+This publication is valid from July 1, 2015, to June 30, 2016.

 Florida remains the “Fishing Capital of the World,” due to great resources and responsible management.
 We consider the quality of life that is associated with recreational activities and living in a healthy environment to be extremely important to Floridians and visitors and are also striving to make Florida the undisputed “Bass Fishing Capital of the World.”

 The FWC uses the best scientific management possible to help fulfill its mission of “Managing fish and wildlife resources for their long-term well-being and the benefit of people.”
 To fund those efforts, the Legislature sets fishing license fees and exemptions, as well as penalties for violating fish and wildlife conservation laws.
 State law guarantees money from the sale of fishing licenses goes to the FWC and cannot be diverted.